akshiththeindian/Nexus/README.md

 Enriches context using live search results from Google, Bing, or DuckDuckGo.

 - Secure Aggregation with AES-256:
 Nexus is built with safety and security in mind.
-We use 256 bit encryption to encrypt and decrypt all responses and to make sure that there is no data leakage.
+We use 256-bit encryption to encrypt and decrypt all responses, ensuring that there is no data leakage.
 All prompts and results are encrypted using advanced symmetric encryption.

 - Response Ranking Algorithms:
 Aggregates using TF-IDF, consensus scoring, and weighted preferences.

 - Cloud-Native Deployment Ready:
 Compatible with AWS S3, Lambda, and DynamoDB for logs, backups, and scalability.
-Nexus is built with scalability in mind and to that degree can be made to be infinitely scalable using AWS.
-Nexus uses S3, EC2, Glacier, RDS, DynamoDB, Aurora, Athena and other AWS Services to ensure this is a viable product to the absolute highest standards.
+Nexus is built with scalability in mind, and to that degree, it can be made infinitely scalable using AWS.
+Nexus uses S3, EC2, Glacier, RDS, DynamoDB, Aurora, Athena, and other AWS Services to ensure this is a viable product to the absolute highest standards.

 - User Access Controls + Audit Logging:
 Nexus was built on the idea that comprehensive logging and auditing are essential for transparency and security.
 Nexus has Built-in key validation, scope enforcement, and audit trails with TTL retention.